temp-mw/demo-apm/cloudflare/setup/README.md

 Note: If you want to watch instrumented logs in terminal, set  `consoleLogEnabled:true`

-### Step 4 : Track all the requests with middleware SDK
+### Step 4 : Track all the requests with Middleware SDK

 ```typescript
 const sdk = tracker.track(request, ctx);